sandrazelen/Impact-of-Subway-Station-Centrality-on-Manhattan-Public-High-School-Performance/README.md

 Distance-driven Centrality: Closeness, betweenness, and eigenvector centrality, capturing 6.87% of total variance.

 ## K means clustering
-K-Means Clustering} \vspace{0.4cm} K-means clustering is an unsupervised machine learning algorithm that partitions a dataset into \textit{K} clusters.
+K-means clustering is an unsupervised machine learning algorithm that partitions a dataset into k clusters.
 Using the elbow method, we formed 3 clusters based on the centrality and performance metrics PCs.
 After clustering, we used the original centrality and performance data to run PCA on each set of schools to identify which components were most relevant.

 ## Results & Discussion
 We conducted K-means clustering on both the neighbor-driven and distance-driven centrality PCs.
 The clusters fell into the same centrality-performance categories: high centrality–medium performance, low centrality–low performance, and low centrality–high performance.
 We analyzed these patterns further by performing PCA on the original data for each cluster.